elbaulp/elbaulp.github.io/_posts/2015-01-18-nueva-guia-gratuita-cybersecurity-dummies-ebook.md

   - cursos
 tags:
   - Cybersecurity
-excerpt: "APTs (Advanced Persistent Threats) have changed the world of enterprise security and how networks and organizations are attacked.
+description: "APTs (Advanced Persistent Threats) have changed the world of enterprise security and how networks and organizations are attacked.
 These threats, and the cyber-criminals behind them, are experts at remaining hidden from traditional security while exhibiting an intelligence, resiliency, and patience that has never been seen before."
 ---

 <figure>